openshift/openshift-azure/README.md

    CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) and
    [Golang](https://golang.org/dl) installed.

+1. Check out the codebase
+   1. If running Linux, ensure you have the systemd-devel RPM installed: `sudo dnf -y install systemd-devel`.

+   1. Ensure that $GOPATH/bin is in your path: `export PATH=$PATH:${GOPATH:-$HOME/go}/bin`.

+   1. Check out the codebase: `go get github.com/openshift/openshift-azure/...`.

+   1. Navigate to the codebase directory: `cd
+      ${GOPATH:-$HOME/go}/src/github.com/openshift/openshift-azure`.

 1. **Azure CLI access**.
 You'll need to be logged into Azure using the CLI.

 1. **Subscription and Tenant ID**.
 You'll need to know the subscription and